Olan1ke/Sales_Trend_2019/README.md

 ![](Problem_statement_3.png)

-## Data Visualation
+## Data Visualization
- The visualization was done on PowerBi.
+ The visualization for better insight was done on PowerBi.

      This is the Sales Revenue Trend 2019 Visualization;